China's PLA carrying out devpt work in Tibet; India ready for any eventuality: CDS Rawat | Law-Order

 ''We strongly believe that no single force or no single service can succeed in any conflict situation if we are to face conflict with our adversaries anywhere -- whether it is land, air or sea,'' he said.
 The integration will ensure synergised application of the country's combat potentials, the CDS said.

-''We have successfully overcome some of the misconceptions about force restructuring by allowing space to each force to develop niche capabilities based on their strengths, and thus enhance our overall combat power,'' he added..
+''We had some hiccups on this, we have to have understanding of each other's service, integration is taking place and gradually we are moving forward in that direction. ''We have successfully overcome some of the misconceptions about force restructuring by allowing space to each force to develop niche capabilities based on their strengths, and thus enhance our overall combat power,'' he added.

 - READ MORE ON: